The Galleria: History

-In 2005, after the merger of the parent companies of Macy's and Foley's, it was announced that the Macy's store at Sage would remain operational as a full line store and that the existing Foley's would be renamed Macy's in September 2006.
-The original Macy's continued to operate until 2014 when it was demolished to accommodate the relocation of Saks Fifth Avenue from the old Marshall Field's building into a new state of the art flagship store on the Macy's at Sage site.
-After the Saks relocation, the Marshall Field's building was altered and reconfigured into smaller shops.
+In 2005, after the merger of Macy's and Foley's parent companies, it was announced that the Macy's store at Sage would remain operational as a full line store and that the existing Foley's would be renamed Macy's in September 2006.
+The original Macy's continued to operate until 2014, when it was razed to accommodate the relocation of Saks Fifth Avenue into a new state of the art flagship store on the Macy's at Sage site.
+After the Saks relocation, the Marshall Field's building was reconstructed into smaller shops.
 These provided direct access to Galleria III and the new Saks Fifth Avenue store.

-In 2009, The Rainforest Cafe, a popular theme restaurant, opened near the ice rink, replacing Bennigan's.
-It closed in 2018 replaced by Footaction USA, Flight 23 and Popbar.
+In 2008, Forbes ranked the Galleria as one of the world's best shopping malls.

-Forbes ranked the Galleria as one of the world's best shopping malls.
+Since the end of the government lockdown during the COVID-19 pandemic, the Galleria has announced several new additions, including Rag & Bone, Bally, Savage X Fenty, Tous, Wilson, NBA Store, Moncler, Psycho Bunny, Blue Nile, Marc Jacobs, Offline by Aerie, and John Varvatos.

-In July 2019, Tru Kids announced that one of two Toys "R" Us stores being opened by that company as part of that toy retailer's recovery from Chapter 11 bankruptcy in 2017 and its acquisition by Tru Kids, would be at The Galleria. (the other location was Garden State Plaza in Paramus, New Jersey.)
-Eschewing the "warehouse" arrangement of previous Toys "R" Us stores, these revamped versions are much smaller, and are centered around open play areas, interactive displays, and areas for special events and birthday parties.
-It opened on November 27, 2019.
-However, Tru Kids permanently closed the US Toys "R" Us Store in The Galleria mall in Houston, Texas on January 15, 2021, and the Garden State Plaza mall location in Paramus, New Jersey followed in permanent closure on January 26, 2021, due to losses and unprofitability caused by the COVID-19 pandemic impact on retail as there is now less traffic in US shopping malls compared to pre-COVID-19 levels.
+During 2025, a series of shootings and crimes, including a fatal shooting in a parking garage on Alabama street, had lead to concerns over the mall's security.
+Houston Police Department provided data that showed that overall crime had been down within the time period between January 1st and June 25th in 2024 and 2025.
+The Yellow parking lot experiences the most crime out of any parking zones at the Galleria, with over 200 incidents annually.
+A representative from the Galleria released a statement saying: "The Galleria is among the most protected properties in Houston, with dozens of active police and security professionals patrolling the property 24/7, thousands of CCTV cameras monitoring the property, license plate readers that are connected to the Houston Police Department at all vehicular entrances, two K9s and armed handlers, among many other measures.
+We spend millions of dollars every year to fortify the property, and our program is Safety Act Certified by the Department of Homeland Security, recognizing our significant and continuous efforts to safeguard our retailers and the public.
+Our advice to those who want to commit a crime is don't bother coming here, as they will be found.
+On-site police responded to this isolated incident within moments, leading to the quick detention of the suspects.
+We continue to cooperate with the Houston Police Department in their investigation."